What is Pupil Premium?

-The Pupil Premium was introduced in April 2011.
-It is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years.
+Pupil Premium funding was introduced in April 2011.
+It is a sum of money allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years.
 It is also allocated to pupils whose parents or carers are in receipt of certain low income benefits or tax credits.
 Schools also receive funding for children who have been looked after continuously for more than six months and for children of service personnel.

 The aim of the Pupil Premium is to raise attainment of disadvantaged pupils of all abilities, to close the gaps between them and their peers and to improve the academic outcomes of disadvantaged pupils.